Record and Schedule automated User Flows Tests in Testdom.io

 Step 1: Start a new recording

-In the User Flow Editor, click the plus icon in the top action bar to create a new User-flow test.
-This opens the setup dialog.
+In the User Flow Editor in Testdom.io, click the plus icon in the top action bar to create a new User Flow test.
+This opens the setup dialog where you define how and where the flow will run on the Testdom.io platform.

 Screenshot 1 - Click the plus icon to create a new recording